jackmiller2708/Programming/Concepts and Techniques/Advanced/Techniques/Dynamic Programming.md

     return _dp[index][W];
   }

-  // Previous Item's index
+  // Current Item's index counting from base case as 0
-  const prevIndex = index - 1;
+  // where there is no element to be put in the bag

-  // Previous Item's values
+  // and the first element - the real element - would be at index 1 const prevIndex = index - 1;

-  const prevWeight = weight[prevIndex];
+  // current Item's values
-  const prevProfit = profit[prevIndex];
+  const currWeight = weight[prevIndex];

-  // Case when weight is filled in the column.
+  const currProfit = profit[prevIndex];

-  // Get the previous profit where the current weight fits the bag's capacity the plus the current weight const fillVal = prevProfit + knapSack(W - prevWeight, prevIndex, weight, profit, _dp);
+  // Case when weight is filled in the column. const fillVal = currProfit + knapSack(W - currWeight, prevIndex, weight, profit, _dp);

   // Case when weight is not filled in the column.
 Get the previous calculated profit. const doNotFillVal = knapSack(W, prevIndex, weight, profit, _dp);